Skip to content

 Instead of passing a callable to $processor->mapConfig(), you can pass an instance of Ibexa\Bundle\Core\DependencyInjection\Configuration\SiteAccessAware\ConfigurationMapperInterface.

-This can be useful if you have a lot of configuration to map and do not want to pollute your service container extension class (it is better for maintenance).
+This can be useful if you have a lot of configuration to map and don't want to pollute your service container extension class (it's better for maintenance).

 Merging hash values between scopes